MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file/overview.md

 # Configuration file

 The Data API Builder configuration file provides a structured and comprehensive approach to setting up your API, detailing everything from environmental variables to entity-specific configurations.
 This JSON-formatted document begins with a `$schema` property.
-This validates the document.
+This setup validates the document.

 The properties `database-type` and `connection-string` ensure seamless integration with database systems, from Azure SQL Database to Cosmos DB NoSQL API.